andybeesee/bc-kb/README.md

 * Track status changes (across proejct/task/all that jazz)
 * Project/Board create - add from template
 * Board/Tasks - import tasks from a template
+* Tasks
+  * modify complete date
+  * modify who completed a task
+  * add a start date

 # MVP.3
 * per project status options
   * pulled from template OR team default
   * colors on status
+* task/group dependencies - can't start until other item is completed
+  * due date is dependent on completion of other item (eg due x days after item 'z' is completed)
+* template relative due date
+  * in template 'x days' after start date on project

 # Page design